Either you have JavaScript disabled or your browser does not support Javascript . To work properly, this page requires JavaScript to be enabled.

 • Sponsors Roche

-• Most Recent Events
+Most Recent Events

 • 08 Feb 2024 According to a Chugai Pharmaceutical media release, company announced crovalimab was approved by the National Medical Products Administration (NMPA) of Peoples Republic of China for treatment of adults and adolescents (12 years of age and above) with PNH not been previously treated with complement inhibitors.
 The regulatory application was filed by a China affiliate of Roche.
 Approval based on several studies including a COMMODORE 3 and COMMODORE 2.

-• IP authentication when working within your organization’s network.
+• Working within your organization’s network

-• Persisted access using your organization’s identifier stored in your user browser for 90 days.
+• Persisted access using your organization’s identifier stored in your user browser for 90 days

 Back to top